ibm-s390-linux/s390-tools/rust/pvattest/README.md

 `--offline`
 <ul>
-Make no attempt to download CRLs
+Make no attempt to download CRLs.
 </ul>